 Step 2: Use Scrapper and Wire Brush to Clean Rat Poop in Grill

-There are several ways to clean rat poop in grill, but we recommend using a scraper and wire brush.
+There are several ways to clean mouse poop in bottom of grill, but we recommend using a scraper and wire brush.

-First, use the scraper to remove as much poop as possible.
+First, use the scraper to remove as much mouse poop in BBQ as possible.
 Then, use the wire brush to scrub the remaining poop and dirt, and grime off the grill.

 Step 3: Use a Pressure Washer